worktile/pingcode-jenkins-plugin/README.md

 1. Login to your Jenkins server.
 2. Navigate to the Plugin Manager.
 3. Select the "Available" tab and search for `Worktile` as the plugin name then install it.
+4. Restart jenkins for the install to take effect.

 ### Manual Install